Admissions Process

 Registration is now available directly through the University’s website as follows:

-• For New Applicants who do not have a PCU-WHS student ID number, please click on the link provided below as a new applicant: http://rollcall.pcu-whs.ca/RollCallWebprospect/RCProspect_login.asp
+• For New Applicants who do not have a PCU-WHS student ID number, please click here to apply: https://mypcu.pcu-whs.ca

 • For current students who already have a PCU-WHS student ID number, please log in through the “My PCU-WHS” in order to register and log in to courses.